Ciskei Defence Force

 The Ciskei Defence Force (CDF) was established during March 1981 from the 141 Battalion of the South African Defence Force (SADF).
 It was the defence force of Ciskei, a bantustan that was controlled by the apartheid regime of South Africa.
 The CDF functioned as part of the 21 Battalion based near Lenasia, outside Johannesburg.

 Overview

-In 1993 the total troop count of the CDF was 2000.
+In 1993 the total troop count of the CDF was 2,000.
 The defence expenditure for Ciskei for 1991/2 was R76,883,000 and for the period of 1993/94 it was R99,910,000.

 Organisation and structure

 According to Jakkie Cilliers, the CDF consisted of the following:

-Defence Headquarters
+Headquarters

 Originally located at Jong'umsobomvu (outside King William's Town), however, in 1993 the CDF's headquarters moved to the Parliament Buildings in Bhisho.
 Jong'umsobomvu retained the following: